Austin High School (Minnesota): Miscellaneous

-On November 3, 2006, around 94 juniors assembled to preform one of the remarkable pranks of AHS history.
+On November 3, 2006, around 94 juniors assembled to perform one of the remarkable pranks of AHS history.
 Students, in a line, exited out door #6 (which led out Fourth Street), crossed the crosswalk, entered the Annex, then returned to the same door via tunnel to continue the 'never-ending' line of students.
 This resulted in a large traffic jam with cars and busses lined up along the street.
 Some students wore costumes which can be spotted in the viral Youtube video titled "Crosswalk Madness" by sixthhourproductions.
 The prank and video caught the attention of news outlets, the Minnesota Public Radio, and content creator Andy Jiang.

 Other information

 Austin is a member of the Big Nine athletic and music conference.